ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 2. [Download the EDM Upload Agent](http://download.microsoft.com/download/C/6/2/C62C41B6-8585-4655-9D93-EAC61042AC51/EdmUploadAgent.msi) (EdmUploadAgent.exe) and install it.

+    QUESTION: ARE THERE ANY CONFIGURATION OPTIONS I NEED TO CALL OUT HERE?

 3. To authorize the EDM Upload Agent, run the following PowerShell cmdlet in Exchange Online Protection:

     `EdmUploadAgent.exe /Authorize`